12 Prettiest California State Parks and Reserves

 Red Rock Canyon State Park has allured locals and visitors of California for centuries.
 In the old days, the Kawaiisu Indians lived and traded near a dramatic gash at the western edge of the El Paso Mountains.
 Ancient petroglyphs that tell stories about courage, struggles, and desert life can still be found in the mountains.

 Life in the desert has never been easy.
 Challenging is also a hike through the open terrain of California’s Red Rock Canyon State Park in summer.
-But the same barren desert turns into a vivid painting in spring.
+But the same barren desert turns into a vivid floral painting in spring.
 After a wet winter, wildflowers emerge in a small valley between the Visitor Center and Ricardo Campground, adding a short-lived but such a lovely pop of color.

 • Location: Cantil